phani-sudo/build-guide-1/topic/k2c-qli-build-ga/flash_images.rst

 1. :ref:`Connect the device to a UART shell <section_ags_ssh_p1c_vinayjk_03-01-24-1109-49-684>`.

-2. Move the device to the EDL mode:
+2. Move the device to the EDL mode by running the following command on the UART shell:

    ::

       reboot edl

-3. Verify if the device entered Qualcomm Download (QDL) mode:
+3. Verify if the device has entered the Qualcomm Download (QDL) mode by running the following command on the host machine:

    ::